Attacks on Palestinians evacuating Gaza City: 13 October 2023

 On 13 October, Israel ordered the entire population of northern Gaza to move south, forcing more than one million people to flee their homes.
 Following the order, 70 people were killed on the evacuation convoys heading south to Gaza, mostly women and children.
 While airstrikes persisted in the south, Palestinians initiated evacuations from northern Gaza.
 According to Hamas officials' reports, these attacks led to the loss of lives primarily women and children.
 According to the Hamas media office, these airstrikes were carried out on vehicles leaving Gaza City.
 These cars were targeted at three points.

 Although there are disputes about the exact details of the attacks, a number of sources attribute responsibility to an Israeli missile strike.
 When analysing video footage of the event, the Financial Times reported that it "appears to rule out most explanations aside from an Israeli strike."
 British Army major and munitions expert Chris Cobb-Smith stated that a missile was the most likely cause of the explosions seen in the videos.
 Another munitions expert, Desmond Travers, considered an Israeli attack to be the most plausible explanation, although he did not rule out other possible explanations.

 Other sources, including the BBC, reported the event without suggesting the responsible party, and some sources pointed to the absence of airstrike signatures in photographed material, suggesting roadside bombings.
 Israel directly accused Hamas of blocking Palestinian evacuation, in order to use them as "human shields".

 3 November 2023

 On 3 November, fourteen people were killed by an Israeli bombardment while attempting to evacuate northern Gaza.
 On 11 November, the United Nations noted several explosions had hit the evacuation corridor on Salah al-Din Road, resulting in fatalities and injuries.

+20 September 2025

+On 20 September, Israeli forces struck a truck carrying civilians attempting to flee northern Gaza following military evacuation orders.
+The attack occurred in the Nasr area of Gaza and resulted in the deaths of at least four people.

 Gunfire attacks

 26 October 2023

-On 26 October, the IDF released an audio recording of a Gaza man saying that Hamas was shooting at people who were trying to evacuate northern Gaza.
+On 26 October, the IDF released an audio recording which it said featured a Gaza resident stating that Hamas was shooting at people attempting to evacuate northern Gaza.